prometheus-community/postgres_exporter/README.md

 * `web.telemetry-path`
   Path under which to expose metrics.
 Default is `/metrics`.

+* `collect-settings-metrics`
+  Collect Metrics from pg_settings table.
+Default is `true`.
+You may disable this collection via `--collect-settings-metrics=false`.

 * `disable-default-metrics`
   Use only metrics supplied from `queries.yaml` via `--extend.query-path`